NiklasRosenstein/myo-python/README.md

 #### v1.1.0 (2019-04-30)

 - Include the Myo libraries for Windows and macOS in the Python package
+- `myo.init()` now will write the pre-packaged Windows/macOS shared library to the directory returned by `tempfile.gettempdir()` and load it from that location if no other parameters are specified
 - Add handling of `MYO_LIBNAME` environment variable in `myo.init()`

 #### v1.0.4 (2019-04-30)